Getting started with Spark

 Article content, in one of the supported formats: plain-text, markdown or HTML

-1. Go to Administration > Spark > Knowledge base
+1. Go to Administration > Autopilot connector > Knowledge base.

 2. Click Upload CSV file.

-3. Choose or drag multiple CSV files from your hard drive to import them into the system.
+3. Choose the CSV file, up to 100 MB, from your hard drive to import it into the system.

-4. After your click on Import, the system takes the following steps:
+4. After you click Import, the system takes the following steps:

-• If you had already uploaded manually a file of the same type, then the old content will be discarded and replaced by the new content.
+• If you have already manually uploaded a file, the old content will be discarded and replaced by the new content.

 5